afstyles/neutralNEMO/docs/source/orcaexample.rst

    tsd = load_tsdata("nemo_bu978o_1y_19771201-19781201_grid-T.nc", zgd, to_varname="thetao")

-As shown above, specific netcdf variable names can be specified as a keyword argument.
+As shown above, netcdf variable names can be specified as a keyword argument.

 Calculate surfaces
 --------------

-Now we have our temperature and grid information we can finally calculate our neutral surface.
+Now we have our temperature and grid information we can calculate our neutral surfaces.

 .. code-block:: Python